Defense Evasion, Red Teaming

 ProcessInjection.exe /t:3 /f:hex /path:"hex.txt" /ppath:"c:\windows\system32\notepad.exe"

-Now, a notepad.exe has been spawned but with our own shellcode in it and we have received a reverse shell successfully!!
+As a result, notepad.exe spawns with our own shellcode injected, and we successfully receive a reverse shell!

-In process explorer, we see that a new notepad.exe has been spawned with the same PID as our new process was created with
+In Process Explorer, we observe that a new notepad.exe process has been spawned with the same PID as the one created by our executable.

 Conclusion

 The article discussed a process injection method known as Process Hollowing in which an attacker is able to achieve code execution by creating a benign new process in a suspended state, injecting custom malicious code in it and then resuming its execution again.
-The article discussed some of the original code as described by John Leitch and the basic breakdown of the code followed by 3 PoC examples available on github.
-Hope you enjoyed the article.
-Thanks for reading.
+Additionally, the article explored some of the original code described by John Leitch.
+It also provided a basic breakdown of the technique, followed by three PoC examples available on GitHub.
+We hope you enjoyed the article.
+Thanks again for reading.

 Author: Harshit Rajpal is an InfoSec researcher and left and right brain thinker.
 Contact here